slead/Process_DEMs/readme.md

 Place the zip files in `starting_dir_name`, set the `raster_name` to the desired output name and run the script.

+(Delete the zip files once processing is complete).

 ## 3. Clip the raster to the area of interest

-To speed up processing, reduce the size of the raster to cover only the required area.
+To speed up processing, reduce the size of the raster to cover only the required area, using Geoprocessing Tools or -> Data -> Export Raster with a clipping extent.

 ## 4. Estimate the min and max flood levels